The stable cooperations of Morava $K$-Theory and the fiber product of automorphism groups of formal group laws: Abstract

 \section{Abstract}

-The Hopf algebra $K(n)_*(K(n))$, the stable cooperations of Morava $K$-theory at an odd prime, is well-known.
-Whereas the main part of $K(n)_*(K(n))$ corepresents the group-valued functor consisting of the automorphisms of a formal group law of height $n$, relations between the whole structure of $K(n)_*(K(n))$ and formal group laws have not been investigated well.
-Firstly, we constitute the fiber product of two natural transformations between the automorphism groups of formal group laws, and the corepresenting Hopf algebra $C_*$.
-Next, we construct a Hopf algebra homomorphism from $C_*$ to $K(n)_*(K(n))$ via Boardman's stable comodule algebras.
-By Yagita's results and the algebra structure of $K(n)_*(K(n))$, we see that the homomorphism is an isomorphism.
-The isomorphism clarifies the relationship between the Hopf algebra structure of $K(n)_*(K(n))$ including the exterior algebra part and formal group laws.
+There are many previous studies on the Hopf algebra $K(n)_*(K(n))$, the stable cooperations of $n$th Morava $K$-theory at an odd prime.
+Whereas the main part of $K(n)_*(K(n))$ corepresents the group-valued functor consisting of strict automorphisms of the Honda formal group law of height $n$, relations between the whole structure of $K(n)_*(K(n))$ including the exterior part and formal group laws have not been investigated well.
+Firstly, we constitute a functor $C(-)$ which is given by the fiber product of two natural homomorphism between subgroups of automorphisms of formal group laws, and the Hopf algebra $C_*$ corepresenting $C(-)$.
+Next, we construct a Hopf algebra homomorphism $\kappa^*:C_*\to K(n)_*(K(n))$ naturally.
+To relate $C_*$ to $K(n)_*(K(n))$, we use stable comodule algebras which are introduced by Boardman.
+From the algebra structure of $K(n)_*(K(n))$ which is given by W\"urgler and Yagita, we see that $\kappa^*$ is an isomorphism.
+Since we formulate $C_*$ by using formal group laws, the isomorphism $\kappa^*$ clarifies relationship between the Hopf algebra structure of $K(n)_*(K(n))$ including the exterior algebra part and formal group laws.